 19 September 2019

 The microservices architecture is one of the hottest trends in software development.
 As the CTO, you need to know when to use them.
 But you also need a deeper knowledge of the topic to really get hold of your project.
-By learning more about design patterns in microservices, you will learn exactly how microservices work and how developers can make them more efficient, scalable and secure.
+By learning more about design patterns in microservices, you will learn exactly how microservices work and how developers can make all the services more efficient, scalable and secure.
 Meet the most popular microservices design patterns.

 In the previous article on microservices, we introduced the basics of this popular software architecture.
 With that knowledge, you know what kind of projects microservices are best suited for.
 But it doesn’t mean that the process of choosing the best architecture for your project is over.
 In fact, once you decide to go for microservices, there will be even more decision to make.
 That’s why you should learn about the microservice design pattern.

 What are microservices design patterns?

 As you already know, a microservice is a largely independent application component tasked with a specific function in a system.
 It may have a single service instance or many instances.
-Multiple microservices, each taking care of another function of an app, combined with clients (e.g. the frontend of your web and mobile apps) and other (optional) intermediary layers make a microservices-based architecture.
+Multiple microservices, each taking care of another function of an app, combined with clients (e.g. the frontend of your web and mobile apps) and other (optional) intermediary layers that span multiple services make a microservices-based architecture.
 This makes microservices a great choice for Domain-driven design (DDD).

-This type of setup has many advantages, such as the ability to write any service in a different technology and deploy them independently as well as performance boost and more.
+This type of setup has many advantages, such as the ability to write any service in a different technology and deploy them and other services independently as well as performance boost and more.
 But it also comes with quite a few challenges, including complex administration, data consistency and configuration issues and more.